PROJECT

-GEN Centro de Artes y Ciencias (GEN Center for Arts and Sciences) is a Uruguayan institution designed to produce interdisciplinary projects in order to build bridges between Art, Science and Technology.
-The institution is a social connector, a cross pollinating platform where scientists, technologists and artists can devise new ways of influencing positive social change.
+GEN Center for Arts & Sciences is an institution designed to produce interdisciplinary projects in order to build bridges between Art, Science and Technology.
+GEN is a social connector, a cross pollinating platform where scientists, technologists and artists can devise new ways of influencing positive social change.
 Although it is an independent organization, it works in close collaboration with many governmental agencies, cultural institutions and private companies.
 It produces films, TV series, documentaries, performing arts and multimedia projects.

 One of the main aims of GEN is to stimulate, through widely shared artistic endeavors and large scale media projects, a new social consideration of the possibilities of education, a proactive discussion on how to change and scale traditional ways of producing goods, and an innovative exploration of how technology can be used in combination of scientific research to protect our natural environment.
 Some of the projects we are developing now are:

-Who is in charge of you: a TV series devoted to the perceptual and cognitive human characteristics that make us prone to be manipulated by media campaigns and gullible when presented with fake news.
-The series intends to contribute in a non-apocalyptic way to process of self-awareness through which audiences can understand that their own ways of interacting with information are indeed part of the problem when dealing with social networks and media.
-When discourses about a polarized world tend to underline the distance with “the other”, the series proposes a more exploratory approach that involves a better understanding our own nature.
-This series is in the process of development with the participation of Mariano Sigman, a celebrated neuroscientist and author published all around the world.
-Budget for the whole series: USD $2,600,000
+Mind the gap: a documentary devoted to the perceptual and cognitive human characteristics that make us prone to be manipulated by political campaigns and gullible when presented with fake news.
+The film intends to contribute in a non-apocalyptic way to process of self-awareness through which audiences can understand that their own ways of interacting with information are indeed part of the problem.
+When discourses about a polarized world tend to underline the distance with “the other”, the film proposes a more exploratory approach that involves a better understanding our own nature.
+This project is in the process of development.
+Budget: USD $2,350,000.

 The Trail of Things: a series aimed mostly at teenagers in which everyday objects are being dismantled, their parts taken apart and visualized as the result of a history that involves intellectual, material and social processes.
 The idea behind the series is to have a less trivial interaction with goods, tools and devices, and to invite the audience to a journey that often entails several distant locations involved in the production of a single object.
 Along that journey, the viewers will hear the testimony of miners, factory workers, or scientists from many countries getting to know the human cost and the often unimaginable logistics behind each aspect of our everyday lives.
 The series in currently being developed and the total budget is: USD $2,350,000.